 Most themes will feature an image on the single post (like at the top of this page).
 If you’ve already moved your images to the cloud and using Cloudinary … you’ve done the hard work.

-In my moving Hugo images to the cloud article, we changed the
+moving Hugo images to the cloud article, we changed the

 <img html tag,